vramirez4/Inia/README.md

       e.
 Install cache using homo_sapiens_vep_90_GRCh37.tar.gz or species file number 59.
 This will take some time.

       f.
-Set the path to vep in your /.profle file by specifying the path to VEP on your local machine.
-Similar to the following: export PATH = ~/ensembl-vep/:$PATH
+Set the path to vep in your shell configuration file by specifying the path to VEP on your local machine.
+Similar to the following: export PATH = $PATH:~/ensembl-vep

 10)	Install R from the CRAN repository using the following instructions: